LanzJosephPelayo/2ECEB-ECE2112-PA-3/README.md

-                        (cars['Model'] == 'Ferrari Dino'),   #--> makes the condition to extract the row Ferrari Dino ['Model', 'mpg', 'cyl', 'hp', 'gear']] #--> Shows only specific columns selected_cars #--> Shows the selected cars
+                        (cars['Model'] == 'Ferrari Dino'),   #--> makes the condition to extract the row Ferrari Dino ['Model', 'mpg', 'cyl', 'hp', 'gear']] #--> Shows only specific columns selected_cars #--> Shows the selected cars selected_cars.shape #--> shows the number of rows and columns aka shape of the variable.
 ```
 Thank you for Reading!\
 9/09/2026 - Submitted ipynb File\